 - Go to the Dole Plantation – Pineapple ice cream from the original DOLE Plantation – need I say more?

 - Shipwreck diving – Honolulu’s coastline has a penchant for wrecking ships.
 There are dozens of sunk ships on the outskirts of the coast, and plenty of scuba divers breathing them every day.
-It has become a thing to do in Oahu, and seriously sounds like so much fun.
+It has become a popular thing to do as part of an Oahu itinerary, and seriously sounds like so much fun.

 What would you recommend for other experiences to have around Oahu?
 Any hidden spots to find next time I’m in town?
 I’m itching to go back soon after writing this post!